UNITED STATES

 $ | $ |

-Depreciation expense recorded in research and development expense and general and administrative expense for the three and nine months ended September 30, 2023 and 2022 was as follows:
+Depreciation expense recorded in research and development expense and general and administrative expense during the three and nine months ended September 30, 2024 and 2023 was as follows:

 Three Months Ended September 30, |